-- My favorite way to completely remove any added sugar sweetener in muffins is to use mashed fruit, like mashed banana, pumpkin puree, or unsweetened applesauce.
+- Mashed Fruit: Use mashed fruit, like mashed banana, pumpkin puree, or unsweetened applesauce.
 The natural sweetness of those fruits makes up for not adding in any extra sugar.
 And adding banana to pumpkin muffins means you get to enjoy delicious pumpkin banana muffins.
 You get the best of 2 worlds and ZERO added sugar involved.
 Happy life.
 Am I right?

-- Two other tricks for making muffins without sugar are to add in additional cinnamon and pure vanilla extract, both of which make the food taste even sweeter.
+- Spices: Add in additional cinnamon and pure vanilla extract, both of which make the food taste even sweeter.
 Plus, adding extra cinnamon to pumpkin muffins is always a good idea.
-And healthy pumpkin spice muffins are a great alternative to those unhealthy pumpkin spice treats you can buy in grocery stores.

-- As I already mentioned, you can add raw honey, maple syrup or coconut sugar if you want your pumpkin muffins to be extra sweet while maintaining their healthy pumpkin muffins status at the same time.
+- Natural Sweeteners: Add raw honey, pure maple syrup or coconut sugar if you want your pumpkin muffins to be extra sweet while maintaining their refined sugar free healthy pumpkin muffins status at the same time.
 Though, this recipe really does’t really need any added sweeteners.

 To make 1 flax egg, combine: